hzi-braunschweig/pia-system/psa.app.mobile/README.md

 For building the Android app you will need the Android SDK, Java JDK **8** and the Gradle build tool.

+Please Note: cordova-android and therefore psa.app.mobile does currently NOT support Android SDK >= 31 (see: <https://github.com/apache/cordova-android/issues/1288>).
+If you have Android SDK >= 31 (and the corresponding Build Tools) installed on your machine, you won't be able to build the PIA Android app.
+Please install Android SDK 30.

 In order to use livereload you need to allow cleartext traffic to your computer's local IP:

 - Open `/resources/android/xml/network_security_config.xml`